 South of Fort Yates, the scenery and the driving (or riding) are magnificent.
 Flawless blacktop winds through valleys and up ambitious swooping hills of grazing land.
 You’ll be confronted by one gorgeous landscape after another, especially at dusk, when the intense Western sun illuminates the bands of sunflower fields, turns the dry and grassy hills a reddish shade of ocher, and casts angular shadows beneath the darting sandpipers, who whisk their brown-and-white forms along the roadway, buzzing the lone car on the road in an extended game of highway tag.
 You won’t even realize you’re in South Dakota until you notice the gold border on the highway signs.
-The actual border between North and South Dakota was marked by 720 stone monuments, each seven feet tall but half-buried in the ground every half mile.
+The actual border between North and South Dakota was marked by 720 stone monuments, each 7 ft (2.1 m) tall but half-buried in the ground every half-mile (0.8 km).
 They were erected by the federal government around 1892.
 While many have been destroyed or removed, they are currently the focus of preservation efforts.